Korea University: Athletics

-Korea University is a member of the Korea University Sports Federation (KUSF) and its men's football/soccer, men's basketball, baseball and men's ice hockey teams participate in the KUSF U-League.
+Korea University is a member of the Korea University Sports Federation (KUSF) and its men's association football, men's basketball, baseball, and men's ice hockey teams participate in the KUSF U-League.
+Korea University's mascot and symbol is the tiger and its student-athletes are informally known as "Tigers".
 It has a historic athletic rivalry with the nearby Yonsei University which dates back to the Japanese occupation era.
 Outside KUSF-sanctioned competitions, both institutions also compete in an annual "friendship games" across two days each fall in five team sports – football, basketball, baseball, ice hockey and rugby – a tradition dating back to the 1940s.